Sizimon/portfolio/README.md

 UPDATE:
     BOT-BACKEND:
         Attempting to isolate bug for discord bot.
-(ADDED LOGGING)

     BOT-DASHBOARD: